 Schedule: Full-time MBA classes take place during business hours, typically Monday through Thursday.
 Although the core classes are the same between the two deliveries, full-time students often attend a course twice per week, while part-time students attend the same class once per week.
 This yields an intensified schedule that requires more time devoted to school.
 Additionally, full-time students enroll in a certificate or concentration, which adds additional classes to their core MBA curriculum.
 Matthew Gibbs, a full-time, second-year MBA student became interested in finance during his first year of the program, which led him to commit to the MBA/MSF dual degree as an add-on to his full-time MBA core curriculum.

 Lifestyle: If students are seeking a more immersive student experience, they should apply for our full-time option.
 The excess time outside of school allows students to be more involved in clubs, conferences, social experiences and student-run events.
 When Gibbs is not studying or in class, he is co-leading PSU’s B-Impact group with three other full-time MBA students, or volunteering at conferences and events often related to B Corps and B Local PDX.
 Gibbs says, “the full-time delivery has allowed me to pursue these interests and I would not have had time or energy for them otherwise.”

 When deciding which delivery to choose, it’s important to consider job status, delivery structure and lifestyle.
 As Messenger explains it, “our greatest priority when advising a candidate on the best delivery option is in making sure it aligns with their goals and needs.”
-If you’d like more guidance on choosing a delivery that is right for you, schedule an appointment with Abby Messenger.
+If you’d like more guidance on choosing a delivery that is right for you, schedule an appointment to speak with an admissions advisor.